 who through faith and patience [steadfast endurance; longsuffering]

 “Faith” accepts the unseen as visible.
-The words “faith” and “patience” is a hendiadys conveying the idea of “faithful perseverance” or “persevering faith.”
-Faith will allow is to persevere in the Christian life.
+The words “faith” and “patience” form a hendiadys conveying the idea of “faithful perseverance” or “persevering faith.”
+Faith will allow us to persevere in the Christian life.

 inherit the promises.